Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Introduction

-The paper is then organised as follows.
-In Section \ref{sec:gen}, we introduce the general framework of the paper, and we describe a specific probability model of random measures.
-In Section \ref{sec:realline}, we characterize the population Barycenter in the one-dimensional case, i.e.\ for random measures supported on $\RR$.
-In Section \ref{sec:exist}, we prove the existence of the population barycenter in dimension $d \geq 2$ within our framework and for random measures with a compact support.
-In Section \ref{sec:popbary}, in the case of compactly supported measures and for $d \geq 1$, we introduce a dual formulation of the optimisation problem \eqref{eq:popbary}, and we give a characterisation of the population barycenter.
-The convergence of the empirical barycenter is discussed in Section \ref{sec:empbary}.
-As an application of the methodology developed in this paper, we discuss in Section \ref{sec:models} the usefulness of barycenters in the Wasserstein space for curve and image warping problems.
-In this setting, we discuss the extension of equation \eqref{eq:expectmapping} to dimension $d \geq 2$ for some semi-parametric models of random densities, and we study the rate of convergence of the empirical barycenter to its population counterpart.
-Finally, we give a conclusion and some perspectives in Section \ref{sec:persp}.
+The paper is then organized as follows.
+In Section \ref{sec:gen}, we introduce some definitions and notation for the framework of the paper, and we discuss the existence and uniqueness of the population barycenter.
+In Section \ref{sec:realline}, we characterize the population barycenter in the one-dimensional case, i.e.\ for random measures supported on $\Omega \subset \RR$.
+In Section \ref{sec:dual}, we study a dual formulation of the optimization problem \eqref{eq:pbgen}.
+In Section \ref{sec:main}, we prove the main result of the paper, namely equation \eqref{eq:expectmapping} in dimension $d \geq 2$.
+As an application of the methodology developed in this paper, we discuss, in Section \ref{sec:appli}, the usefulness of barycenters in the Wasserstein space for the analysis of deformable models in statistics.
+The consistency of the empirical barycenter is discussed in Section \ref{sec:empbary}.
+In Section \ref{sec:persp} , we give some perspectives on the extension of this work.